AllyYL/casestudy/src/projects/bloom.md

 The final input flow reduced user drop-off, gave the AI better structured context, and created a sense of creative momentum early on.
 Instead of feeling like a form, it felt like the start of a co-creation process.

 Takeaway: Designing with AI often means designing around AI.
 Guardrails aren't limits—they're opportunities to scaffold creativity and build trust in the system.
+<br><br>

-## UX Research at an AI Startup: What happens when the product leads–and you have to find the problem? {#ux-research}
+## UX Research at an AI Startup

+What happens when the product leads–and you have to find the problem?

 **Situation**
 <br>